OPALX-project/OPALX-project.github.io/cyclotron.md

 # Goal
 Here we will run the Cyclotron flavour of OPAL (OPAL_cycl) in three distinct modes
-1. tune calculation
+1. Tune Calculation
+   1. Tune Calculation with OPAL's closed orbit finder (so far only in OPAL development branches)
-2. accelerated orbit mode
+2. Accelerated orbit mode
-3. 3D space charge calculation
+3. 3D space charge calculation (under construction)

 # Preparation
 This example is for OPAL 2.0.x and 1.6.x (see compatible versions in examples).